jdtoombs/project-blue/README.md

+# Just for fun
-# Giving game dev a go
+Giving game development a little look, learning in free time.
 Using React/TS/Phaser